Stanton Peele: Addiction

-Views on alcoholism
+Views on Alcoholism

-Peele maintains that, depending on the person, abstinence or moderation are valid approaches to treat excessive drinking.
-In a Psychology Today article which compared the Life Process Program with the disease model, he also argues against the theory proposed decades ago by modern physicians, mental health professionals, research scientists, etc. that addiction is a disease.
-In Diseasing of America (1989), Peele contested Dr George Vaillant's pro-disease treatise The Natural History of Alcoholism.
+Peele maintains that, depending on the person, abstinence or moderation is a valid approach to treat excessive drinking.
+In a Psychology Today article that compared the Life Process Program with the disease model, he also argues against the theory proposed decades ago by modern physicians, mental health professionals, research scientists, etc. that addiction is a disease.
+In Diseasing of America (1989), Peele contested Dr. George Vaillant's pro-disease treatise The Natural History of Alcoholism.

-Peele has been concerned with identifying cultural factors (those differentiating Temperance from non-Temperance societies) in support of positive alcohol experiences, as well as medical and psychological benefits due to positive drinking practices.
+Peele has been concerned with identifying cultural factors (those differentiating Temperance from non-Temperance societies) in support of positive alcohol experiences, as well as medical, and psychological benefits due to positive drinking practices.
 Primarily, he has found, such drinking occurs where alcohol use is socialized in young people in family and community settings.
 He has also sought to generalize this paradigm to drug use.

 Views on 12 step/disease treatment

-In a co-authored book, Resisting 12 Step Coercion (2001), Peele outlined his case against court mandated attendance of twelve-step drug and alcohol treatment programs.
-He argued that these treatment programs are useless and sometimes harmful, he presented research on alternative treatment options, and accused some addiction providers of routine violation of standard medical ethics, an accusation that is likewise often leveled at Peele by disease proponents.
+In a co-authored book, Resisting 12 Step Coercion (2001), Peele outlined his case against court-mandated attendance of twelve-step drug and alcohol treatment programs.
+He argued that these treatment programs are useless and sometimes harmful; he presented research on alternative treatment options, and accused some addiction providers of routine violation of standard medical ethics, an accusation that is likewise often leveled at Peele by disease proponents.

 In The Truth About Addiction and Recovery (1991) and 7 Tools to Beat Addiction (2004), Peele laid out what he believes to be the elements of alternative treatment.
 He developed these ideas as the Life Process Program, which was the basis for a non-12 Step residential treatment program and is now offered as an online treatment resource by Dr. Peele and colleagues.

 Peele attributes the intensifying drug crisis in the US to the continuing acceptance and spread of the disease model of addiction in both its 12-step and brain disease forms since, he feels, the disease model undercuts the sense of self-efficacy that characterizes positive, controlled substance use.